Applied Crisis Management in Procurement

 No-budget sourcing

-Recall the times of running sourcing projects with no budget indicated in a requisition, as the funds come from those "maverick" buckets not belonging to any particular program?
+Recall the times when sourcing projects were run with no budget indicated in a requisition, as the funds came from those "maverick" buckets that did not belong to any particular program?

 End-users may not have known the subject (e.g., a bespoke technology platform or unforeseen extension of project resources), and Procurement may not have bothered with a cost estimate.